LinkWellNodes/Documentation/docs/services/direct-request-jobs/examples/stock-price-data/Alpha-Vantage.md

 In order to retrieve data from the Alpha Vantage API, you'll need an API key.

-You may request an API key from Alpha Vantage here: [link](https://www.alphavantage.co/support/#api-key)
+You may request an API key from Alpha Vantage [here](https://www.alphavantage.co/support/#api-key).

 ### 2. Design your consumer contract